 Financial Econometrics Using Stata.
 Boffelli, S., and G. Urga (2016).
 Stata Press Publication.

-Due to ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 12th-13th of May from 10:00 am to 1:30 pm Central European Summer Time (CEST).
+Due to ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 20th-21st of October from 10:00 am to 1:30 pm Central European Summer Time (CEST).

 Professor Giovanni URGA, Faculty and Centre for Econometric Analysis, Bayes Business School, London (UK).